scikit-learn-contrib/hiclass/README.md

 ## Support

-If you run into any problems or issues, please create a [Github issue](https://github.com/scikit-learn-contrib/hiclass/issues) and we'll try our best to help.
+If you run into any problems or issues, please create a [GitHub issue](https://github.com/scikit-learn-contrib/hiclass/issues) and we'll try our best to help.

-We strive to provide good support through our issue tracker on Github.
+We strive to provide good support through our issue tracker on GitHub.
 However, if you'd like to receive private support with:

 - Phone / video calls to discuss your specific use case and get recommendations
 - Private discussions over Slack or Mattermost